docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 docker run -it --rm -v /etc/docker:/etc/docker mbentley/trustdtr dtr3.dockerdemos.com
 ```

-2. Log in to DTR with your username.
-This is the username (`userxxxx`) and password is `Docker2017!`.
+2. Log in to DTR with your username and password.

 ```
 ~/docker-pets $ docker login <dtr-cluster>.dockerdemos.com